TI110 – Optimised for calorific value powder coatings

 PCS ≤ 4.0MJ/m2

-PCS: Gross heat of combustion (heating value) [MJ/kg or MJ/m²]
+PCS: gross heat of combustion (calorific value) [MJ/kg or MJ/m2]

 s: defines the smoke development

-It is possible to roughly calculate the specific combustion heat of other shades using a theoretical model in a pre-project phase.
+The specific heat of combustion of other shades can be approximately calculated using a theoretical model in a preliminary project phase.

 MPA Stuttgart, test report 16-901 0393-B:

-Heating-value-optimized powder coatings are used in the area of fire protection where ceiling panels and partition wall systems are installed.
-The ideal powder coating on heating-value-optimized ceiling panel systems helps meet the required specifications.
-Nonwoven fabric and adhesives must also be included in the overall assessment because they have an additional influence on fire behavior.
+Powder coatings optimised for calorific value are used in the fire protection sector for the application of ceiling panels and partition wall systems.
+In ceiling tile systems optimized for calorific value, the optimised powder coating contributes to meeting the required specifications.
+Fleece or adhesives must also be taken into account in the overall assessment, as they have an additional influence on the fire behaviour.

-The test findings state the specific combustion heat (heating value) in [MJ/kg].
-The theoretical heating value in [MJ/m²] can be calculated from the values of the specific combustion heat, the specific weight of the powder coating, and the coating thickness.
-This then determines the fire protection class of the powder coating (e.g., A1 or A2).
-Further testing determines whether the additional requirements are met.
+The test results indicate the specific heat of combustion (calorific value) in [MJ/kg].
+The theoretical calorific value in [MJ/m2] can be calculated from the values of the specific heat of combustion, the specific weight of the powder coating and the applied Film thickness and thus the fire protection class of the powder coating can be assigned (e.g. A1 or A2).
+It is also checked whether the additional requirements are met.